 - Developers who own a lot cannot vote on resolutions relating to building defects.

-- Scheme developers have a duty to provide key documents to Strata Company at first AGM.
+- Scheme developers have a duty to provide key documents to Strata Company at first Annual General Meeting (AGM).

 - The State Administrative Tribunal (SAT) can order a developer to pay money to the Strata Company to acquire any missing scheme documents.